 Zorba is the scrap metal mixture that comes from the shredded car from a scrap yard and is a mixture of copper and aluminum materials.
 Some scrap yards purchase this material as a mixed load but it could depend.
 Most scrap peddlers and customers are not going to have Zorba to scrap, so the prices don’t really reflect the right price because it is often bought in bulk from other facilities and companies in the scrap industry.
 Often times scrap companies with their own shredders will sell Zorba to other facilities.

-We did not find any yards in Ashburn, VA that accept Zorba
+We did not find any yards in Seattle, WA that accept Zorba